uttamjaiswal86/terraform-dec-2022/Day3/README.md

 ```

 ## ⛹️‍♂️ Lab - Creating a Cosmos DB Managed service using Terraform
 Cosmos DB is a azure managed service.
-Cosmos DB stores and retrieves Document based.
+Cosmos DB stores and retrieves Document based data.
 In this lab exercise, we have automated the cosmodb managed service using Terraform.

+For example, MongoDB nosql database stores records(officially documents) as JSON objects.
+Even the query is written in javascript like syntax.
+MongoDB doesn't support SQL(Structured Query Langauage like RDBMS supports ).

 ```
 cd ~/terraform-dec-2022